Back to school checklist for single parents and co-parents

 b) If you live in Wales and are on a low income or receive certain benefits, you can claim up to £200 to help with school uniform costs.

-Even if you’ve checked before, the rules around claiming benefits may have changed so it is worth checking again.
+Even if you’ve checked before the rules around claiming benefits may have changed so it’s worth checking again.
 If you claim a benefit such as Universal Credit, then you might be able to claim free school meals.
 There are different processes if you live in England or Wales.
 All children in reception, Year 1 and Year 2 also get free school meals at state schools in England.

 The first day of school can be particularly hard for kids going to school for the first time (and for those going back for the last time) so it can be helpful to talk through your child’s school day, including how they will travel to and from school, before they start so they know what to expect and how their new routine will work.
 You could ask your child how they are feeling about going to school and encourage them to talk through any worries or concerns they have, helping them.
 Often, just voicing a worry can make it feel a lot less scary.

 You need time as well to adjust to the change in routine, particularly if you’re feeling worried about your child going to school.
-Give yourself time to focus on your wellbeing - we have a number of resources available on our website or invite a friend/parent over for a cuppa after the school run for a chat.
+Give yourself time to focus on your wellbeing - we have a number of resources available on our website.
+Even just inviting a friend or parent over for a cuppa after the school run for a chat can make the whole ordeal a lot easier to digest.

 If you have recently become separated, it’s important to let your child’s school know.
 After parental separation, school may be a source of continuity and stability for your child.
-Our charity partner amicable has produced a guide on how to talk to your child’s school about your separation.
+We highly recommend this guide on how to talk to your child’s school about your separation.

 It can take a while to find a routine that works for you and your child.
 Remember, you’re not alone - join the Gingerbread community and chat to other single parents going through the same experiences as you.